oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    ability to restrict duration or access to a limited subset of resources.

+*  Resource owners often reuse passwords with other unrelated services, despite best security practices.
+This password reuse means a vulnerability or exposure in one service may have security implications in completely unrelated services.

 *  Resource owners cannot revoke access to an individual third party without revoking access to all third parties, and must do so by changing the third party's password.